fan2/mkdocs/docs/blog/posts/cs/address-alignment.md

 4 | int, float
 8 | long, double, char *

-Alignment is **enforced** by making sure that every data type is organized and allocated in such a way that every object within the type **satisﬁes** its alignment restrictions.
+Alignment is **enforced** by making sure that every data type is organized and allocated in such a way that every object within the type **satisfies** its alignment restrictions.

 [ILP32 and LP64 data models.PDF](https://scc.ustc.edu.cn/zlsc/czxt/200910/W020100308601263456982.pdf) - [HP-UX](https://en.wikipedia.org/wiki/HP-UX) 64-bit data model list ILP32 and LP64 data alignment: